RoshanSharma8245/csc-react-native-demo/README.md

 - yourClientId : Pass your clientId received from Conscent.ai.
-- yourContentId : This will be your article or content id for which detail needs to be checked.
+- yourContentId : Unique id of each content
 - Mode can be set as :
   `STAGING`
   `SANDBOX`